- What is Firewalla DHCP Mode?

 Overlay Network configures the network setup for all monitored devices.
 When Firewalla DHCP service replies device's DHCP request, it will pass the network setup to the device.

-By default, the overlay network uses 192.168.218.0/24, you may change it to other network subnets.
-If you want to keep device IP address unchanged in overlay network for monitoring, you can make the overlay network use the SAME subnet as the primary network.
+By default, the overlay network is randomly created by Firewalla, you may change it to other network subnets.
+If you want to keep the device IP address unchanged in an overlay network for monitoring, you can make the overlay network use the SAME subnet as the primary network.

 VPN Server Network:

 VPN Server Network is the subnet for any VPN client when connecting to a Firewalla VPN server.
 Each client will get an IP address allocated in this subnet.
 The subnet is randomly generated by Firewalla and it's not configurable.